Petualangan Sherina: Production

-Style and themes
+Release and reception

-Sherina deals with themes of friendship, children, environment and family relationships, as well as coping with the entertainment business.
+Petualangan Sherina premiered on 7 June 2000, and received wide release on 14 June 2000.
+Yan Wijaya, writing in The Jakarta Post, said that the film was like a breath of fresh air wafting through the stale Indonesian movie world.
+Leila S. Chudori, in a review for Tempo, wrote that the music for the film was interesting and easy to listen to, with brilliant visualization, but the editing is rather chaotic, and the children's choreography is weak.

 According to a review by The Jakarta Post the storyline is easily understood by all, including children from all levels of society.
 The review states that the film boasts fine graphic quality, smooth camerawork, neatly constructed scenes and attractive cinematography, especially shots of mountains, forests and landscapes.
-This was reminiscent of several Indonesian films from the 1950s to 1970s, including Si Pintjang (The Lame; 1951), Jenderal Kancil (General Deer-mouse; 1958), Bintang Kecil (Little Star; 1963), and Rio Anakku (Rio, My Son; 1973).
+This was reminiscent of several Indonesian films from the 1950s to 1970s, including Si Pintjang (The Lame; 1951), Jenderal Kancil (General Mousedeer; 1958), Bintang Kecil (Little Star, 1963), and Rio Anakku (Rio, My Son; 1973).

-Release and reception

-Sherina premiered on 7 June 2000, and received wide release on 14 June 2000.
-Yan Wijaya, writing in The Jakarta Post, said that the film was like a breath of fresh air wafting through the stale Indonesian movie world.
-Leila S. Chudori, in a review for Tempo Magazine, wrote that the music for the film was interesting and easy to listen to, with brilliant visualization, but the editing is rather chaotic, and the children's choreography is weak.

 The film was watched by over 1.1 million people, and earned Rp 10 billion (US$1.2 million).

-Sequel
+Petualangan Sherina 2

-A sequel, Petualangan Sherina 2, was announced in 2020.
-Munaf and Romero will reprise their roles.
-It is initially scheduled to be released in 2021, but was then delayed to 2022 due to COVID-19.
+A sequel, Petualangan Sherina 2, was announced in 2020, with Munaf and Romero reprising their roles as adults.
+It was initially scheduled to premiere in 2021, but delayed to 28 September 2023 due to the COVID-19 pandemic in Indonesia.

+Sherina, now a journalist on NEX TV, reunites with Sadam, who has been separated from her for a long time.
+They are tasked to reunite an infant orangutan to its parents while reminiscing their childhood memories.

 Adaptations

 Animation

-In 2020, an animated adaptation was announced.
+An animated adaptation was announced in 2020.

 Musical

 In 2017, the Jakarta Movement of Inspiration staged a musical adaptation of the film.
-It was again performed in 2021 and 2022.
+It was again performed in 2022.